Integralist/integralist.co.uk/content/posts/terminal-shell.md

 The shell accepts input as a set of commands.

-The available commands vary depending on the shell (different shells have different commands).
+The available commands vary depending on the shell (e.g. different shells have different commands).

 In order to fulfil your instructions, commands are interpreted by the shell and the shell determines if it should either:

-- load another program
+- load _another_ program

 or